rajeshagadi/MTC_ContainerCamp/modules/azurecontainerinstances/aci.md

 ## Task 3: Debug an Application in a Docker Container

+**Note: This section is ungoing an update and may not work correctly at this time**

 1. Publish debug version of the application
     ```none
     dotnet publish -c Debug